 For a more high-brow affair, seek out a traditional baroque recital.
 We were lucky enough to find one devoted to the bawdy courting songs of 17th-century gondoliers.
 With no air conditioning and the fact, they’re usually held in churches, expect to sweat in the summer humidity.

 Don’t go to Burano…without crossing the bridge to a hidden wine resort and vineyard.

 Murano and Burano don’t even rank as a secret anymore.
-Murano is the closest island, easily accessible via vaporetto, which is famous for its glass.
-A longer commute, but more rewarding is Burano, a fishing village renowned for its handwoven lace and bright colored houses.
+Murano is the closest island, easily accessible via Vaporetto, which is famous for its glass.
+A longer commute, but more rewarding is Burano, a fishing village renowned for its handwoven lace and brightly colored houses.

 Don’t miss the essentials, but do explore the less traversed parts of the city.

 As mentioned above, you can’t really go to Venice without seeing the Rialto Bridge and Piazza San Marco.
 But where the city comes into its own is when you see it for what it really is – a living, breathing, piece of history.
 And there’s no better way to experience this than to step away from the over-touristy zones and to explore the back streets and piazzas of Cannaregio.

 In fact, get lost.
 It’s the best thing you can do in Venice, because for all the dead ends and narrow streets, it’s easy to backtrack and find your way and who knows, you may discover something amazing!